zacgeis/udacity-deep-learning/notes.md

 - A typical CNN could have multiple fully connected layers, max pooling layers, and convolution layers.

+- CNNs learn the filters at the convolutional layers

+- What does one hot encode mean?
+- Lookup non linear relationship?

 ### Cheat Sheets

 http://www.souravsengupta.com/cds2016/lectures/Savov_Notes.pdf